How To Fade In/Out Audio In Premiere Pro (J-Cut & L-Cut).

 Screen Shot 2021 07 30 at 9.03.41 AM

-You can also complete both of these tasks with the Pen tool.
-Hit keyboard shortcut P to activate the Pen tool.
 Click the Pen tool at the same points on the center audio line of the clip.
-Then simply drag the first keyframe down as demonstrated in the gif below.
+Then, drag the first keyframe down, as demonstrated in the gif below.

 Screen Recording 2021 07 30 at 9.06.31 AM 1

-Creating a crossfade works in a similar way.
-You can create a crossfade using a J-cut or an L-cut.
-Both of these cuts have their audio overlapping into the other clip.
-This can help create a smoother transition between clips.
-They are called J or L cuts respectively because of the shape of the clip.
+Both of these cuts have their audio overlapping into the other clip, which can help create a smoother transition between clips.
+Because of their shape, they are called J or L cuts, respectively.

 J cut Premiere Pro